brucezztong/ZZTong-Prefabs/README.txt

 Both.
 You want the modlet on both the server and all the clients.
 Anyone who tells you POIs can be server-side only is conveying information without enough nuance.
-Going Server-side only mostly works.
-(Keyword "mostly.")
+Going Server-side only partially works.
+(Keyword "partially.")

-While a server-side only installation will convey the blocks of a POI, it does not convey the Localization information and the details of triggers linked to keyracks and similar blocks.
+While a server-side only installation will convey the blocks of a POI, it does not convey the Localization information, signs, details of triggers linked to keyracks or similar blocks, and sometimes makes it so quests cannot be completed.
 These quirks are NOT bugs in the modlet or POIs.

 Perhaps someday TFP will allow the server to send the additional information necessary, but for now that is not the case.